Skip to main content

 Map tracked time to invoice lines while work is still in progress, not after delivery.
 Group entries by deliverable or milestone, roll up task-level support beneath each line, and compare actual hours or spend against the agreed budget.
 If your tool flags high burn rates or near-overrun conditions, use those alerts early.

 Have a consistent change-order message ready before you hit submission.
-For example: "Work is tracking above the original estimate because of [reason].
-Please approve [revised hours/fee/scope] before we continue beyond [current limit]."
+For example: "Work is tracking above the original estimate.
+Please approve the revised hours, fee, or scope limit before we continue."
 That is safer than burying extra time in a later invoice.

 Automation should support a correct draft, not replace it.
 Define a reminder cadence in your process (pre-due, due-date, post-due), tie late-fee handling to signed contract terms, and keep one exception path for disputes: pause escalation, log disputed line items, set a response deadline, and continue collection on the undisputed portion.